Twigonometry/Cybersecurity-Notes/Exam Resources/OSCP/OSCP Prep Series Intro.md

 ### A Rock-Solid Methodology

-I feel like my methodology has massively improved over the last six months or so of practice on HTB (and with [[SESH Index]] and other side projects), but it's still worth being critical of it.
+I feel like my methodology has massively improved over the last six months or so of practice on HTB (and with [[SESH Index|SESH]] and other side projects), but it's still worth being critical of it.
 Here's what I think I need to improve:
 - Not overlooking underlying webserver technologies - on a few boxes, such as [[Granny Index|Granny]], I initially overlooked what was running on the webserver (i.e. WebDAV) as not important and focused on the powering language like ASP.
 Being meticulous about what shows up in the initial `nmap` scans will be important going forward
 - Realising when I'm in a rabbit hole - on a few of these boxes I've spent a long time debugging an exploit before realising it's not going to work.
 Sometimes it is hard to tell that it isn't appropriate for the box, such as on Granny when I only realised Juicy Potato wouldn't work when I got to the point of supplying a CLSID, but I think going forward I should set myself a cutoff point when I'm stuck where I force myself to try something else
-- At the same time, I need to not give up on an exploit too quickly - a few times I've searched for a class of exploit and not got a result immediately, and moved onto the next.
+- At the same time, I need to not give up on an exploit too quickly - a few times I've searched for a class of exploit and not got a result immediately, and moved on to the next.
 It's worth googling for alternative implementations of that exploit, or adjusting my payload until my options are exhausted
-- Trying every exploit - in a similar vein, I've often overlooked searchsploit results, or forgotten to try them after getting deep into one that didn't work.
+- Trying every exploit - in a similar vein, I've often overlooked `searchsploit` results, or forgotten to try them after getting deep into one that didn't work.
 A checklist might help going forward so I can refer back to my possible attack vectors when I get stuck

 ### Faster Note Taking